bcoulibaly/ONLINESHOP_WITH_JSF/Shop/Readme.txt

 OTHER NOTES
 -----------
+While adding article images in the WebApp (front side), the article is in the following folder :

+Path-to-Wildfly-installation-folder\wildfly-10.1.0.Final\standalone\tmp\vfs\temp\temp-generated-number\content-generated-number\resources\IMAGES\ARTIKEL

 If you have a great idea or want to help out, just message me with your change proposal at at my email : bcoulibaly93@hotmail.com, so that i can make a pull-request for you.